 Nintendo is a multinational consumer electronics and software company headquartered in Kyoto, Japan.
-Founded in September 1889 as a small Japanese firm producing handmade playing cards, Nintendo has evolved into one of the largest video games manufacturing companies generating over 4.4 billion U.S dollars in net sales in 2016.
-The largest share of Nintendo's revenue is generated in the Americas, which contributed around 2.3 billion U.S dollars for the fiscal year of 2016.
-Nintendo possesses a global workforce of 4,928 employees as of 2016.
+Founded in September 1889 as a small Japanese firm producing handmade playing cards, Nintendo has evolved into one of the largest video game manufacturing companies.
+Operating as a single business segment, Nintendo’s operations are categorized by product type such as video game platforms, mobile, and playing cards.
+Most of Nintendo’s revenue is generated through sales of video game platforms.

 This text provides general information.
 Statista assumes no